mwbowers/mwbowers.github.io/concepts/background/programs-modules-procedures.md

 ---
 title: Programs, Modules and Procedures
+description: Delve into the foundational elements of software architecture with an in-depth look at Programs, Modules, and Procedures.
+This guide elucidates their roles, interactions, and best practices for structuring scalable and maintainable software systems.
 ---

 IBM i Programs were created using one of two models.
 Initially, all programs belonged to what later became known as the Original Program Model or [OPM](https://www.ibm.com/docs/en/i/7.4?topic=ile-original-program-model-description) .
 Newer programs were created using the Integrated Language Environment or [ILE](https://www.ibm.com/docs/en/i/7.4?topic=introduction-what-is-ile).